-Table 118 Maintenance > Firmware Upgrade
+Table 119 Maintenance > Firmware Upgrade

+LABEL DESCRIPTION

+Upgrade Firmware 9

-LABEL DESCRIPTION Upgrade Firmwar Upgrade Firmware Restore Default Settings After Firmware Upgrade Select the check box to have the Zyxel Device automatically reset itself after the new firmware is uploaded.
-Current Firmware Version This is the present Firmware version and the date created.
-File Path Type the location of the file you want to upload in this field or click Browse to find it.
-Browse Click this to find the .bin file you want to upload.
+Restore Default Settings After Firmware Upgrade Select the check box to have the Zyxel Device automatically reset itself after the new firmware is uploaded.

+LABEL DESCRIPTION Current Firmware Version This is the present Firmware version and the date created.
+File Path Type the location of the file you want to upload in this field or click Browse or Choose File to find it.
+Browse/ Choose File Click this to find the .bin file you want to upload.
 Remember that you must decompress compressed (.zip) files before you can upload them.
 Upload Click this to begin the upload process.
 This process may take up to two minutes.